 McFarland Independent School (MIS) is part of the McFarland Unified School District (MUSD), a K-12 district that serves an enrollment of approximately 3,600 students.
 McFarland Independent School is a small alternative independent-study school where students meet with a certificated teacher weekly.
 Attendance is based on completed assigned work.
 Earned credits are determined by assignments completed and unit assessments given by the teacher.
-MIS is located in the small, rural and predominantly agricultural community of McFarland, population approximately 15,182 according to the estimated 2018 U.S. Census Bureau data.
+MIS is located in the small, rural and predominantly agricultural community of McFarland, the population is approximately 14,049 according to the estimated 2023 U.S. Census Bureau data.
+The city of McFarland has experienced a decline in population from 2018 to 2023 of 7.46%.
 McFarland is located in the southern part of the San Joaquin Valley, thirty miles north of Bakersfield, adjacent to State Highway 99.
 The main industry of the area is agriculture.
 Despite the agricultural basis for most employment, the mobility rate remains low which creates a relatively stable community.
 Our role at MIS is three-fold: